-Amazon is thinking about developing a reliable air traffic control system to guide the autonomous drones safely over long distances.
-The National Air Traffic Services (NATS) is the leading air traffic services provider of U.K. The Air Navigation Service Provider has officially announced their partnership with drone traffic management solutions company Altitude Angel, this week.
-They will be working on a system that is reportedly capable of integrating the Amazon style drone safely in the skies over the U.K.
+Amazon is thinking about developing a reliable air traffic control system to guide autonomous drones safely over long distances.
+The National Air Traffic Services (NATS) is the leading air traffic services provider in the U.K. The Air Navigation Service Provider has officially announced its partnership with drone traffic management solutions company Altitude Angel this week.
+They will be working on a system that is reportedly capable of integrating the Amazon-style drone safely in the skies over the U.K.

 David Harrison is the Director of Safety at NATS.
 While talking about the initiative, he said the increasing popularity of commercial drone operations and the growing number of drone-related incidents “makes it essential that we take steps now to help make this happen, and this new partnership will get the U.K.’s unmanned traffic industry off to a safe, flying start.”